oicr-gsi/bam-qc-metrics/metrics.md

 The `mismatched bases` field may not be consistent with the mismatch-by-cycle fields for each read.

 The former is derived from `samtools stats SN`; the latter from `samtools stats MPC` with a given alignment reference.

+Note also that `samtools stats MPC` reports a number of cycles 1 greater than the actual number in the BAM file.
+For example, a 101-base read will have an entry for cycle 102 with zero mismatches.
+This value is retained in JSON output for consistency with the samtools results.